 There’s multiple pricing plans with different features and benefits, so stop by and take a look at what we’re offering.

 TuneCore gets you worldwide digital distribution for albums, singles and ringtones.
 It also gives you a Music Publishing Administration pack that allows you to get royalties and syncs.

-TuneCore will get you on: iTunes, Amazon, Spotify, Google Play, YouTube Music and more.
+TuneCore will get you on: Apple Music, Amazon, Spotify, Google Play, YouTube Music and more.